-1.10.1 In England, the requirements for Sustainability Appraisal and Strategic Environmental Assessment have been integrated into a combined 'Sustainability Appraisal'.
-This

-1.10.2 The combined Sustainability Appraisal process seeks to ensure that all relevant Local Development Framework documents are subject to appraisal before they are adopted in order that the environmental, social and economic effects of each plan can be adequately tested and modified prior to adoption.
+- 1.10.1 In England, the requirements for Sustainability Appraisal and Strategic Environmental Assessment have been integrated into a combined 'Sustainability Appraisal'.
+This combined process is designed to extend the ambit and rigor of the SEA process to include other pillars of sustainability, namely social and economic assessment. - 1.10.2 The combined Sustainability Appraisal process seeks to ensure that all relevant Local Development Framework documents are subject to appraisal before they are adopted in order that the environmental, social and economic effects of each plan can be adequately tested and modified prior to adoption.